 Abraham Lincoln was the 16th President of the United States of America.
 During his term, the United States was engulfed in its bloody Civil War.
-He helped direct the victory of the Union forces in the war, and called for the abolition of slavery and reunification of the country.
+He is best known for directing the victory of the Union forces in the war, and he notably called for the abolition of slavery and reunification of the country.

 Abraham Lincoln was said to have been born in a log cabin at Sinking Springs Farm, in Hodgenville, Kentucky.
+He had two siblings: Sarah and Thomas.
 He grew up in the area containing what were then the most rapidly expanding Western Frontier states of the early 19th Century: Kentucky, Indiana, and Illinois.
 He was the second child of Thomas and Nancy Lincoln.
 Thomas Lincoln descended from a family of 17th Century British immigrants with roots in New England.
-His family gradually moved to the Western territories of the fledgling, new US in the 18th century.
+His family gradually moved to the Western territories of the fledgling new US in the 18th century.

 Abraham received a limited scope of formal education throughout his childhood.
 However, he was an avid reader, who followed up on his own with whatever information he received from occasional schooling from itinerant teachers.
 He did attend three schools, but his total days enrolled wouldn't even add up to a single year.

 He worked first on his father's farm and as a storekeeper in his late teens.
 At the age of 22, he worked along with some of his friends as boat hands on flatboats that transported goods from Illinois to New Orleans.
 It was in New Orleans that he witnessed slavery for the first time.
 Lincoln later wrote to his family that he had abolitionist leanings, and the experiences at New Orleans in 1831 would leave lasting impressions on his beliefs for life.

 Early Political Career